crashka/fka/college-edition/overview.md

 ## Preface ##

-The [Commitments and Responsibilities][1] you take on for any given taask or assignment are critical to determining the level of [Qualification and Accomplishment][2] you will attain.
+The [Commitments and Responsibilities][1] you take on for any given task or assignment are critical to determining the level of [Qualification and Accomplishment][2] you will attain.
 In particular, [Engagement][3], [Completion][4], [Achievement][5], and [Learning][6] are all specific efforts and indicators that strongly affect whether you will fail, just get by, do well, or really kick ass.